raymondclowe/bitcoin-address-update-value-from-excel-list/README.md

 The idea is that you can then have a get data link in excel to the csv, and vlookup the balances against those addresses.

 Reads data from mempool.spaces and allows self adjusting delaying to avoid hiting usage limits.

+Retries on error loading api and never gives up.